What is EMDR?

 Unlike some talk therapies, EMDR doesn’t require you to discuss every aspect of a painful memory.
 You only need to focus briefly on the memory and notice what happens—your brain does much of the work internally.

-3. Your Own Mind Guides the Healing
+3. Your Own Mind Guides the Process

 In EMDR, the therapist (or app) doesn’t tell you what to think or how to interpret your experiences.
 Instead, new insights and perspectives emerge naturally from your own mind as processing occurs.